Hasan-Jawaheri/WasabiGame/README.md

 # WasabiGame
 Game showcase for the Wasabi Engine.
-This is a WIP port for [this older version, written in HasX11](https://github.com/Hasan-Jawaheri/RPG).
+[This was previously a port for an older version, written in HasX11](https://github.com/Hasan-Jawaheri/RPG), but has evolved into a networked game.

+## Overview
+The repository contains multiple projects that together form a game called RollTheBall(2) (RollTheBall was a project I made a long time ago to compete in some Intel game competition, it wasn't a great success).
+The game consists of a client and a server that utilize the [Wasabi Engine](https://github.com/Hasan-Jawaheri/Wasabi) to render.
+The game is planned to have an open-world RPG where the player controls a role-playing ball that will do cool stuff (TBA).

 # Building
 This project uses the CMake build system.